This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Possible endemisms in the future

-These are local subspecies found only in Da Lat plateau
+These are local subspecies only found in Da Lat plateau:

-Blue-winged Minla (Minla cyanouroptera orientalis)
+- Blue-winged Minla (Minla cyanouroptera orientalis)

-Rufous-backed Sibia (Heterophasia annectens eximia)
+- Rufous-backed Sibia (Heterophasia annectens eximia)

-Black-throated Sunbird (Aethopyga saturata johnsi)
+- Black-throated Sunbird (Aethopyga saturata johnsi)

-Red Crossbill (Loxia curvirostra meridionalis)
+- Red Crossbill (Loxia curvirostra meridionalis)

-Brown Bullfinch Pyrrhula nipalensis ssp
+- Brown Bullfinch Pyrrhula nipalensis ssp

 How is Birding & Where to watch birds in Vietnam?